 Why Ohio State is the best hospital for your heart palpitation treatment

-As one of the top programs in the nation treating heart rhythm disorders, and as the Midwest’s highest ranked hospital for quality and safety, Ohio State offers cutting-edge care to treat arrhythmia in a dedicated floor of the Ross Heart Hospital.
+As one of the top programs in the nation treating heart rhythm disorders such as atrial fibrillation, and as the Midwest’s highest ranked hospital for quality and safety, Ohio State offers cutting-edge care to treat arrhythmia in a dedicated floor of the Ross Heart Hospital.
 Our patients are treated by world-class physicians who are also pioneering new research, devices and surgical procedures to innovate care.

 We are one of the highest volume centers in the nation offering the full spectrum of arrhythmia treatment options including device implants such as pacemakers and defibrillators, ablation procedures and surgical procedures.
 Ohio State has been a leading pioneer in researching and testing pacemaker and defibrillator technology and this experience provides added benefit for the care of our patients, and gives them access to leading edge devices.